Choegyel-Norbu/GoBhutan-Admin/README.md

 ## 📄 License

-© 2024 Jigme Choling.
+© 2024 GoBhutan.
 All rights reserved.